iqbal-lab-org/viridian/README.md

 viridian_workflow run_one_sample \
   --tech ont
   --ref_fasta data/MN908947.fasta \
-  --amplicon_json data/covid-artic-v3.json \
   --reads reads.fastq.gz \
    --outdir OUT
 ```

-The FASTA and JSON files in those commands can be found in the `data/`
+The FASTA file in those commands can be found in the `data/`
 directory of this repository.

 Other options: